tlex/traefik-oauth2-proxy/README.md

-# Configure traefik and oauth2_proxy without configuration files
+# Use docker-compose to deploy Prometheus, Grafana, Portainer behind Traefik cloud native edge router, all protected by oauth2_proxy

 ## Usage